Jaime Serrano Cedillo

-Jaime Serrano Cedillo (1967 – 16 September 2012) was the deputy of Nezahualcóyotl, State of Mexico and a member of the Institutional Revolutionary Party (PRI).
+Jaime Serrano Cedillo (1967 – 16 September 2012) was a Mexican politician who belonged to the Institutional Revolutionary Party (PRI).

+At the time of his death, he was serving in the Congress of the State of Mexico representing Nezahualcóyotl, State of Mexico.

 He was assassinated on the afternoon of 16 September 2012, reportedly by his wife, inside his home in Nezahualcóyotl.
-Serrano Cedillo's assassination came just two days after the slaying of Eduardo Castro Luque, a deputy in the state of Sonora and a member of the PRI.
-Unlike other political assassinations in Mexico, Serrano Cedillo's death did not bore the signs of organized crime, and was a result of "a series of deep" marital problems.
+Serrano Cedillo's assassination came just two days after the slaying of Eduardo Castro Luque, a state deputy in Sonora and also a member of the PRI.
+Unlike other political assassinations in Mexico, Serrano Cedillo's death did not bear the signs of organized crime, and was a result of "a series of deep" marital problems.

 Career and early life

-Born in 1967, Serrano Cedillo was a close collaborator of the State of Mexico's current governor, Eruviel Ávila Villegas.
+Born in 1967, Serrano Cedillo was a close collaborator of Eruviel Ávila Villegas, governor of the State of Mexico from 2011 to 2017.

-Prior to his deputy nomination, Serrano Cedillo was the president of the Institutional Revolutionary Party (PRI) in the municipality of Nezahualcóyotl and a former mayoral candidate for the same locality.
-He had also served as the Sub-secretary of the Interior in Greater Mexico City until May 2011.
+Prior to his election to the state Congress, Serrano Cedillo was the president of the Institutional Revolutionary Party (PRI) in the municipality of Nezahualcóyotl and a former mayoral candidate for the same locality.

+In the 1991 mid-terms he was elected to the federal Chamber of Deputies for the State of Mexico's 23rd district.

+He had also served as the Undersecretary of the Interior in Greater Mexico City until May 2011.

 On 5 September 2012, Serrano Cedillo was sworn in as deputy for the XXV District of Nezahualcóyotl.